Agency Program Setup and Execution

 • Make decisions repeatable and transparent.
 Establish the bases for decisions (define objectives and the metrics that support them), then collect and document the supporting information involved.
 If there’s a question about the decision, be able to roll back through the process quickly and efficiently.
 It helps with boards of directors, casual conversations with customers, and a good night’s sleep.

 • Integrate risk assessment.
 Though we humans are notoriously poor at off-the-cuff risk assessment, structured and standardized risk assessments translated into dollars lost work very well.
-Here at EEI, we’ve independently calculated the cost of people in one town sickening from water storage tank contamination, and the results are incredibly clarifying for the agency.
+At Ewers Engineering, we’ve independently calculated the cost of people in one town growing ill from water storage tank contamination, and the results are incredibly clarifying for the agency.
 Risk assessment is the reigning champion of decision-making tools - though it must be done well.

 Ewers Engineering makes the process easy for our clients.
 We develop detailed, realistic failure risk models that establish a clear path to understanding the benefit of complex capital assets throughout their life cycles.
 Our work develops decision support tools that provide repeatable, transparent, flexible, and systematic bases for decision-making around large capital asset life cycle investments.
 Their mathematical models allows us to provide graphics for presentation for risks, urgency, consequences, benefits, and failure likelihoods in maps, graphs, and logic diagrams for easy communication with boards of directors with a range of technical expertise.